 Who needs scary movies when you can hang out with actual ghosts in New York City?
-OK, we’re not becoming professional ghost hunters anytime soon, but there are lots of eerie locations in our own backyard, including abandoned buildings, burial grounds and that ice-skating rink you love so much.
-Here, 12 haunted places in NYC to get you in a spooky mood.
+OK, we’re not becoming professional ghost hunters anytime soon, but there are lots of eerie locations in our own backyard, including abandoned buildings, burial grounds, literal haunted houses and that ice-skating rink you love so much.
+If you’re looking for something to get you in the Halloween spirit in the Big Apple, look no further.
+Here, 17 haunted places in NYC to put you in a spooky mood.

 1. Washington Square Park, Greenwich Village